sparkflows/sparkflows-docs/docs/user-guide/data-preparation/string.rst

 Text Case Transformer
 ----------------------------------------

-Below is a sample workflow which contains Text Case Transformer processor in Fire Insights.
+Below is a sample workflow which contains Text Case Transformer processor in Sparkflows.
 It demonstrates the usage of Text Case Transformer node to change case of a String column data to either Upper case or Lower case.

 It does the following processing of data: